DuguidLab/drim2p/docs/tutorials/index.md

 This tutorial series will guide through step-by-step instructions on how to use `drim2p` as a command-line tool.
-Tutorials will show you how to prepare you data, motion correct it, draw ROIs, extract and decontaminate signals, compute ΔF/F₀, and do spike inference.
+Tutorials will show you how to prepare you data, motion correct it, draw ROIs, extract and decontaminate signals, and compute ΔF/F₀.

 ## Prerequisites